Do you want to retire early without having to worry about money?

 I made a conscious decision that I didn’t want to spend another ten years at a job that I didn’t enjoy just to retire early.
 I wasn’t sure what I would do, but I knew I would eventually figure it out, which I have in the past few years.

 I’ve tried many things since then, and to my surprise, I found my passion for writing.
 From there, everything seemed to fall into place and today I’m travelling while working at something I’m enjoying.

-Financial independence in Canada is a dream to many.
+Financial independence in Canada is a dream for many.
 I hope this article has highlighted the reasons why it’s not only a fantastic thing to aim for, but at the same time, it also has many disadvantages and risks to achieving it.